Why Is Your Foundation Looking Cakey on Your Nose? How to Get Makeup to Stay On Your Nose?

 APPLY LESS FOUNDATION ON YOUR NOSE

 You can use a slightly damp sponge if you have dry skin.
-Choose a foundation that works good for your skin type.
+Choose a foundation that works well for your skin type.
 If you have oily skin, go for a light matte foundation.

 Best Foundations For Oily Nose